awsdocs/aws-freertos-docs/doc_source/userguide/ota-console-workflow.md

 **Important**
 On the Texas Instruments CC3220SF\-LAUNCHXL, due to security restrictions, the firmware image path name must be `/sys/mcuflashimg.bin`\.

+1. Under **File Type**, enter an integer value in the range 0\-255\.
+The file type you enter will be added to the Job document that is delivered to the MCU\.
+The MCU firmware/software developer has full ownership on what to do with this value\.
+Possible scenarios include an MCU that has a secondary processor whose firmware can be updated independently from the primary processor\.
+When the device receives an OTA update job, it can use the File Type to identify which processor the update is for\.

 1. Under **IAM role for OTA update job**, choose a role according to the instructions in [Create an OTA Update service role](create-service-role.md)\.

 1. Choose **Next**\.